roura356a/csk/intl.en-US/User Guide for Kubernetes Clusters/Node management/FAQ about node management.md

     node/cn-beijing.i-2ze19qyi8votgjz12345 already uncordoned
     ```

-12. Run the following command in the nvidia-device-plugin container to check the version of the driver installed on the GPU node.
+12. Run the following command in the nvidia-device-plugin container to check the version of the driver installed on the GPU-accelerated node.

     ```
     kubectl exec -n kube-system -t nvidia-device-plugin-cn-beijing.i-2ze19qyi8votgjz12345 nvidia-smi